 24. A breeding bitch must be at least 16 months old at the time of mating.
 It is prohibited to let a bitch have a litter after her 8th birthday.
 A breeding bitch can have a maximum of 5 litters in her breeding career.
 Between each litter (between each birth day) should be at least 10 months.(In the Netherlands the law states 12 months!)

 25. The maximum inbreeding percentage of a paring is 5%.
 The percentage indicated by Zooeasy at the moment of registration by the ALAEU is leading.
 It is advisable to make a print-screen at the moment that you create a Test-breeding with clearly the percentage.
 This can change when new dogs are introduced.

 26. New members need to have permission for a planned breeding, for the first 3 litters.
-This permission request must me done at least one month before the planned breeding.
-The breeding is only allowed after permission given by the Board.
+This permission request must be done at least one month before the planned breeding, including a plan B (reserve stud).
+The breeding is only allowed after permission given by the breeders commission.

 27. Health requirements – The following health tests and results are obligatory before breeding a dog and breeders must provide accurate and true copies of these tests before breeding with that dog.
 All tests of dogs that have been submitted for registration will be listed on an open database for breeder viewing.
 In case of doubt of the DNA tests the Board has a right to have the DNA testing done again by a vet appointed by the Board.

-– OFA excellent with OFA excellent, good or fair
+– OFA excellent with OFA excellent, good or (final) fair

-– OFA good with OFA excellent, good or fair
+– OFA good with OFA excellent, good or (final) fair

-- OFA fair may only be bred with another dog with OFA excellent or good
+- OFA (final) fair may only be bred with another dog with OFA excellent or good

-Breeders are not allowed to breed with dogs with hipscores below OFA fair.
+Breeders are not allowed to breed with dogs with hipscores below OFA (final) fair.